Our Program ● Our Long Term Plans

-Weekly on Saturday afternoons in + near Park View, Columbia Heights, Petworth.
+Weekly on Saturday afternoons in Park View, Columbia Heights, Petworth.

 ● ● ●

-We offer a weekly skating program for kids representing a fun blend of games and learning.Both inline and roller skaters are welcome.
+We offer a weekly skating program for kids representing a fun blend of games, practice and learning.Both inline and roller skaters are welcome.
 We have loaner skates and protective gear available.
 Just let us know what you need.

 We operate our program at the Salvation Army gym, located at 3335 Sherman Ave NW, Washington DC.